-The Affordable Care Act, or federal health care law, contains benefits and responsibilities for employers.
+The Affordable Care Act contains benefits and responsibilities for employers.
 The size and structure of your workforce – small, large, or part of a group – helps determine what applies to you.
 However, if you have no employees, the following information does not apply to you.

 Small employers — generally those with fewer than 50 full-time employees — may be eligible for credits and other benefits.
 If you run a small business, you have the option of buying health insurance for your employees through the Connect for Health Colorado Marketplace.
-Just like individual insurance, the group plans offered there starting in October 2013 may qualify for federal subsidies to reduce their cost.
-You can also take advantage of the many Assistance Sites throughout Colorado, including the Colorado Small Business Development Center.
+Just like individual insurance, the group plans offered there may qualify for federal subsidies to reduce their cost.
+You can also take advantage of the many Assistance Sites throughout Colorado.
 Find out more.

 A large employer has 50 or more full-time employees or equivalents.
 Find out more.

 How do I know if I am a small or large employer?
 Why does it matter?